basu-github/ec2_jenkins/README.md

 # ec2_jenkins

-Creating single EC2 instances through using jenkins pipeline
+1. Creating single EC2 instances through using jenkins pipeline
+2. creating a new VPC